GovTechSG/adex-ug/User Guide/Dashboard.md

 **Steps 7:** Click **Mark all as read** button

-- User can see all the messages read and no messages in the **Unread** tab.
+- Unread messages in the **Unread** tab.
-- User also can see the bell icon not highlighted, since all messages are read.
+- All messages are read then Bell notification icon [Image not Available](/assets/Fig105_19.png) not highlighted.

 ![Image not Available](/assets/Fig105_23.png)